segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/ios/index.md

 The [`screen`](/docs/spec/screen/) method lets you you record whenever a user sees a screen of your mobile app, along with optional extra information about the page being viewed.

-You’ll want to record a screen event an event whenever the user opens a screen in your app.
+You'll want to record a screen event an event whenever the user opens a screen in your app.
 This could be a view, fragment, dialog or activity depending on your app.

 Example `screen` call: